 St. Louis C.C. – 2nd – 225 yards

 Another tremendous Biarritz can be found at C.B.
 Macdonald’s SLCC.
 This design is treacherous for anyone who misses right.
-An extremely deep bunker guards the right side of the green making for a near impossible up and down.
-The bunker on the right is dubbed “the bunker of death” because of how deep it is.
+An extremely deep bunker guards the right side of the green, making for a near impossible up-and-down.
+The right hazard is dubbed “the bunker of death” because of how deep it is.